rakshityadav339-oss/Bubble-sort/Readme.md

 Working of this algorithm

     Start iterating over the array, take two elements from the begining Check whether, they are in order or not.
-If not then swap them else leave them as they were
+If not then swap them else leave tfwadadahem as they were

 NOTE: Repeat the above steps (n-1) times
 Complexity